-Welcome veterans, current military, and dependents
+Welcome veterans, service members, and eligible dependents

 We welcome you to Whatcom Community College where your service is recognized and appreciated.
 Most importantly, we want to thank you for your service to our country and the sacrifices you have made, and continue to make, to ensure our freedom and way of life.